ignasiven/Data-Collection-Algorithm/README.md

 |39-40 |DNF       | DNF       | DNF      | DNF      | DNF|

 ## Active power and voltage magnitude values

+The following table compares a multi-dimensional profile with the euclidean distances of voltage magnitude and active power generation.

 |F     | IEEE3   |  IEEE5    | IEEE14   | IEEE30   | IEEE57   |
 |     :---:      |     :---:      |     :---:      |    :---:      |     :---:      |     :---:      |
 |1     | 0,450036|  2,825208 |0,390939  | 0,131712 | 4,413723 |